CivicActions/git-for-designers/docs/1-fork-and-branch.md

 ⚠️ Document status: **Draft**

-## Forking a repo on GitHub
+## Fork a repo on GitHub

-Task: Fork a repo so you can work on it separately.
+*Task: Fork a repo so you can work on it separately.*

-1. Log in to GitHub: [/login](https://github.com/login)
+1. Log in to GitHub: [/login](https://github.com/login).

-2. Visit the repo you want to fork, e.g. [/CivicActions/git-for-designers](https://github.com/CivicActions/git-for-designers)
+2. Visit the repo you want to fork, e.g. [/CivicActions/git-for-designers](https://github.com/CivicActions/git-for-designers).

 3. Look to the right of the repo name, or just below it on small screens, and click the **Fork** action.

 4. On the **Create a new fork** page, make sure your name is selected then click **Create fork**.

-5. After a few seconds your forked repo will load at **/\<your-username\>/git-for-designers**.
+5. After a few seconds your forked repo will load at `/<your-username>/git-for-designers`.

 You now have a forked repo that is a copy of the original.
 You might be tempted to get to work on changing files, but there is one more step before we do that.

-## Creating a branch on GitHub
+## Create a branch on GitHub

-Task: Create a separate branch to make your changes in.
+*Task: Create a separate branch to make your changes in.*

-1. Visit your forked repo at **/\<your-username\>/git-for-designers**
+1. Visit your forked repo at `/<your-username>/git-for-designers`.

 2. Notice the button labeled **main** below the name of your repo at the upper left of screen.